 Plantronics is recognized as the workspace communications brand.
-After all, the company’s Voyager models are salient in cubicles of all fields, but today we’re inspecting one of its newer products: the Plantronics BackBeat Fit 3100, a pair of durable true wireless earbuds.
+After all, the company’s Voyager models are salient in cubicles of all fields, but today we’re inspecting the Plantronics BackBeat FIT 3100, a pair of durable true wireless earbuds.
 For those who prioritize safety over sound quality, these pricey earbuds may serve as a unique stocking stuffer.

 See: Best workout earbuds

 How is the Plantronics BackBeat FIT 3100 built?